-Like everything else in your career, the quality and quantity of your auditions will progress.
-You’re probably not going to get an audition for a network series lead right out of the gate, and if you do, are you really going to be able to ace it?
-Starting with student films, indie projects and non-union is a great way to build your resume and your skill set; both on-camera and in the audition process.
+Like everything else in your career, the quality and quantity of your auditions will really improve with time and experience.
+Getting an audition for a network series out of the gate may be tough, but you have just got to jump in and start!
+Commercials, are a great way to get your foot in the door, and indie films and student projects are also a great way to build your resume, get demo reel footage and your hone your skills, both on-camera and in the audition process.

 This is by far my favorite site and probably one of the most reputable of the free sites.
 And they don’t just list for New York area, they also have listings for Los Angeles, Atlanta, Chicago, Las Vegas, New Orleans, SanDiego, San Francisco and Seattle to name a few.